-Authorization for the demolition of a heritage property is granted through the issuance of a heritage permit and applicants will apply using the Heritage Permit Application form.
-Heritage approvals must be granted prior to application for a demolition permit from the Building Division.
-Applicants are required to submit a complete application for the demolition of heritage property prior to their application being processed.
+Authorization for the full or partial demolition of a heritage property is granted through is the issuance of a heritage permit and applicants will apply using the Heritage Permit Application form.
+Heritage approvals must be granted prior to the issuance of demolition permit from the Building and Septic Division.
+Applicants may submit their heritage and demolition applications concurrently.
+For applications made to demolish a heritage property as part of a Planning Act application, the application to demolish may be made concurrently with the Planning Act application but planning approval will not be issued until the heritage permit is approved.
+Applicants are required to submit a complete application for the demolition of a heritage property prior to their application being processed.
 Approval from Council is required for the full or partial demolition of a heritage property.